polkadot-fellows/RFCs/text/0145-remove-unnecessary-allocator-usage.md

 ##### Arguments

 `method` is a pointer-size ([Definition 216](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer-size)) to the HTTP method.
-Possible values are “GET” and “POST”;
+Possible values are "GET" and "POST";
 `uri` is a pointer-size ([Definition 216](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer-size)) to the URI;
 `meta` is a future-reserved field containing a SCALE-encoded array with additional parameters.
-Currently, passing anything but a readable pointer to an empty array shall result in execution abort.
+Currently, passing anything but a readable pointer to an empty array shall result in an execution abort.
 This is to ensure backwards compatibility in case future versions start interpreting the contents of the array.

 ##### Result